TV Tropes Needs Your Help

 - Plus, there's the fact that Yuta is immortal.
 Not much cause for him to worry about his well being.

 - Inverted in Eden of the East.
-Mononobe plans to convert Takizawa Akira to his side, and explains his Evil Plan to him.
+Mononobe plans to lure Takizawa Akira to his side, and explains his Evil Plan to him.
 In a moment of extreme genre-savviness, Takizawa had called his Love Interest just before meeting up with the Big Bad and leaves his phone on so she can listen in.
-Mononobe thinks Takizawa can't do anything to avert his Evil Plan, and lets him go when he can't convert him.
+Mononobe thinks Takizawa can't do anything to avert his plan, and lets him go when he can't convert him.
 Yeah, that ends about as you'd expect.

 - In Tiger & Bunny, Maverick asks Barnaby if anyone else was there when Barnaby learned of Jake Martinez's alibi for his parents' murder.
 In this case, the answer really is yes - Barnaby's partner Kotetsu was also present - but since Maverick has the ability to alter people's memories, he's not really all that worried.
 It does help Barnaby in the long run, though, as Kotetsu proves to be much more of a Spanner in the Works than Maverick anticipated.